overvis/opcb-release/README.md

 Raspberry Pi with OPCB-221 services running.
 Consult your equipment manual for RS-485 connection.

-_TODO: expand this section with examples, debugging howtos and supported equipment list._
+_TODO: expand this section with examples, debugging howtos and the supported equipment list._

 ## Maintenance